Mars In Taurus Is Here — It’s Time To Grow

 5th July: Mars in Taurus links up with Saturn in Pisces, helping us to persevere and have patience.

-15th July: Mars in Taurus connects with Uranus in Taurus, opening us up to new insights and unique endeavors.
+15th July: Mars in Taurus connects with Uranus in Taurus, opening us up to new insights and unique endeavours.

 20th July: Mars in Taurus aspects Neptune in Pisces, bringing sensuality and intuition to our attention.